 Aside from the influence on personality by the planets, astrology is concerned with types of personality.
 Ancient wisdom schools are concerned with development of human potential and the Tarot is an important “book” containing much of what is taught by these schools.
 The evolution of personality is central to this teaching.
 The study of personality types in modern psychology is manifest in practical applications such as sales courses.
 These divergent approaches to understanding personality have surprising agreement in how typical behavioral traits are assigned to personality types.

 The most important lesson here is what is usually not illustrated in these systems.
-That is that there is a fifth category illustrated by key 21 of the Major Arcana of the Tarot (Figure 3).
-As a person gains in spiritual maturity, he or she learns to seek a middle path by balancing emotions, desires and actions with influences of the environment.
-It can be said that the wise person will dwell in the middle, while easily assuming other personality types as circumstances require to maintain balance.
-Understanding the idea of personality types is a good way to gain in spiritual maturity.
+There is a fifth category illustrated by Key 21 of the Major Arcana of the Tarot (Figure 3).
+As a we gain in understanding, we learn to seek a middle path by balancing emotions, desires and actions with influences of the environment.
+It can be said that the wise person will dwell in the middle, while easily assuming other personality types as circumstances required to maintain balance.

 Personality Traits in Astrology